ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

 needs and the complexity of their question.
 Here are some guidelines:

-1. **Basic information**: Provide a brief explanation, point to relevant resources, or offer general guidance (e.g., "Check our FAQs for more information.")
+1. **Basic information**: Provide a brief explanation, point to relevant resources, or offer general guidance (e.g., "Check our Resources for more information.")
-2. **Step-by-step solutions**: Offer detailed instructions, including specific steps and troubleshooting tips (e.g., "To resolve this issue, follow these
+2. **Step-by-step solutions**: If you have knowledge about the user's question, you can give a detailed explanation, including specific steps and troubleshooting tips (e.g., "To resolve this issue, follow these steps:
-   steps: [insert steps].")
+   [insert steps].")
-3. **In-depth explanations**: Provide a thorough explanation of the underlying concepts, principles, or technical details (e.g., "This is due to [specific reason].
-Here's how you can fix it: [insert detailed explanation].")
-4. **Customized solutions**: Develop a tailored solution based on the user's specific needs and constraints (e.g., "I've created a customized script to help you with this issue.")
-5. **Technical expertise**: Provide advanced technical support, including code reviews, debuggings, or expert-level troubleshooting (e.g., "This is a known issue; I'll need to review your code to provide a fix.")
+3. **Customized solutions**: Some users have specific domain questions that may not be part of resources provided.
+Examples are locating a data repository that contains specific data the user asked about.
+In this case, you can refer the user to a slack channel, a data expert, or answer the question yourself.

-## Communication with users
+## Communication skills

 <!-- prettier-ignore -->
 1. **Clear and Concise Explanation**